her-mirror/Agent-Aara/docs/getting-started/quick-start.md

 ## 🎉 Success!

-You now have Ara running locally!
+You now have Aara running locally!
 The agent is ready to provide empathetic, personalized health and skincare guidance.
-Try different types of questions to explore Ara's capabilities.
+Try different types of questions to explore Aara's capabilities.

 ### Sample Conversation Flow

 ```
-You: Hi Ara, I'm new here
+You: Hi Aara, I'm new here
-Ara: Welcome!
+Aara: Welcome!
 I'm so glad you're here.
-I'm Ara, your AI companion for women's
+I'm Aara, your AI companion for women's
 health and skincare.
 I'm here to provide personalized, empathetic support...

 You: I have acne-prone skin and need a routine
-Ara: I understand dealing with acne can be frustrating.
+Aara: I understand dealing with acne can be frustrating.
 Let me help you build
 a gentle yet effective routine for acne-prone skin...

 You: What about hormonal acne?
-Ara: Hormonal acne is very common and often related to menstrual cycles.
+Aara: Hormonal acne is very common and often related to menstrual cycles.
 Here's what you should know about managing hormonal breakouts...
 ```

-Welcome to your journey with Ara! 🌸
+Welcome to your journey with Aara! 🌸